lostbean/acpex/docs/design.md

 layers:

 1. **Unit Tests**: Each individual module will have its own set of unit tests.
-   For example, the ACP.Schema structs will be tested to ensure they are created correctly, and the internal logic of the ACP.Connection GenServer for managing state (e.g., adding and removing pending requests) will be tested in isolation.
+   For example, the ACPex.Schema structs will be tested to ensure they are created correctly, and the internal logic of the ACPex.Connection GenServer for managing state (e.g., adding and removing pending requests) will be tested in isolation.
 2. **Integration Tests**: This is the most critical layer of testing.
 Testing